meraki/dashboard-api-go/client/docs/UpdateNetworkFirmwareUpgradesRequestProducts.md

 `func (o *UpdateNetworkFirmwareUpgradesRequestProducts) HasSensor() bool`

 HasSensor returns a boolean if a field has been set.

+### GetCloudGateway

+`func (o *UpdateNetworkFirmwareUpgradesRequestProducts) GetCloudGateway() UpdateNetworkFirmwareUpgradesRequestProductsWireless`

+GetCloudGateway returns the CloudGateway field if non-nil, zero value otherwise.

+### GetCloudGatewayOk

+`func (o *UpdateNetworkFirmwareUpgradesRequestProducts) GetCloudGatewayOk() (*UpdateNetworkFirmwareUpgradesRequestProductsWireless, bool)`

+GetCloudGatewayOk returns a tuple with the CloudGateway field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetCloudGateway

+`func (o *UpdateNetworkFirmwareUpgradesRequestProducts) SetCloudGateway(v UpdateNetworkFirmwareUpgradesRequestProductsWireless)`

+SetCloudGateway sets CloudGateway field to given value.

+### HasCloudGateway

+`func (o *UpdateNetworkFirmwareUpgradesRequestProducts) HasCloudGateway() bool`

+HasCloudGateway returns a boolean if a field has been set.

+### GetSwitchCatalyst

+`func (o *UpdateNetworkFirmwareUpgradesRequestProducts) GetSwitchCatalyst() UpdateNetworkFirmwareUpgradesRequestProductsWireless`

+GetSwitchCatalyst returns the SwitchCatalyst field if non-nil, zero value otherwise.

+### GetSwitchCatalystOk

+`func (o *UpdateNetworkFirmwareUpgradesRequestProducts) GetSwitchCatalystOk() (*UpdateNetworkFirmwareUpgradesRequestProductsWireless, bool)`

+GetSwitchCatalystOk returns a tuple with the SwitchCatalyst field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetSwitchCatalyst

+`func (o *UpdateNetworkFirmwareUpgradesRequestProducts) SetSwitchCatalyst(v UpdateNetworkFirmwareUpgradesRequestProductsWireless)`

+SetSwitchCatalyst sets SwitchCatalyst field to given value.

+### HasSwitchCatalyst

+`func (o *UpdateNetworkFirmwareUpgradesRequestProducts) HasSwitchCatalyst() bool`

+HasSwitchCatalyst returns a boolean if a field has been set.

 [[Back to Model list]](../README.md#documentation-for-models) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to README]](../README.md)